-- Use motion detectors on exterior security lights instead of leaving them on constantly at night-time.
+- Install motion detectors on exterior security lights, instead of keeping them on continuously.

-- Outside lights are not the only lights that attract spiders.
-Close your blinds at night and turn off lights when the room is not occupied.
+- Close your blinds (especially at night) and turn off lights when a room is empty.

 How To Figure Out What Kind Of Spider You Have

 There are some great resources on the internet to help you identify spiders.
-Spiders.us has an extensive data base that has a filter to display the ones found in Ohio.
-Better yet ODNR Division of Wildlife has a great collection of identification guides.
+Spiders.us has an extensive database that you can filter to display only the species found in Ohio.
+Better yet, ODNR Division of Wildlife has a great collection of identification guides.
 You can download their Common Spiders of Ohio guide.
-It is awesome!

-Feel free to email us photos of your pests.
-We can identify them for you for free!
+You can also feel free to email us photos of your pests.
+We’ll identify them for you for free!